myprizepicks/pgbouncer-docker/README.md

-# 💻 PgBouncer Docker Image
+# 💻 PgBouncer Multiarch Docker Image

  This repository hosts an automated build system for creating 🐳 Docker images of [PgBouncer](https://www.pgbouncer.org/).
-The built Docker images are also hosted in this repository for easy access and usage.
+ The built AMD64/ARM64 Docker images are also [hosted in this repository](https://github.com/icoretech/pgbouncer-docker/pkgs/container/pgbouncer-docker) with semantic tagging.

 ## 📖 Overview